The Best Romantic Getaways in Tasmania for a Weekend Escape

 Little Falu

-Hidden in northeast Tasmania’s wild beauty, Little Falu is a Swedish-inspired hideaway made for two.
-Soft timber, candlelight and calm define its essence — a tiny home that feels quietly grand.
-Run a bath, pour coffee by the fire, and watch wallabies move through the trees.
-As night settles, skylights open the sky above your bed, turning stargazing into your own little cinematic experience.
-Remote, artful and deeply romantic, Little Falu captures the beauty of simplicity with rare grace.
+Hidden in northeast Tasmania, Little Falu is a Swedish-inspired hideaway made for two.
+Timber, candlelight and calm shape the mood, with a tiny home that feels intimate, artful and deeply considered.
+Run a bath, make coffee by the fire, and watch wallabies pass through the trees.
+After dark, skylights draw the stars above your bed, adding another layer of magic to an already beautiful stay.
+Remote, restrained and deeply romantic, Little Falu captures the beauty of simplicity with real charm.

 Pioneer, Tasmania